NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hidden Magic.md

 * * *
 You've learned to hide the magical auras of your gear.
 During your daily preparations, you carefully tweak any or all of your magic items to appear non-magical.
 Objects adjusted in this way remain so until your next preparations.

-A spellcaster using [[3-Rules/Character Building/Spells/D/Detect Magic|Detect Magic]] or [[Read Aura|Read Aura]] must succeed at a Perception check against your Deception DC to see through your obfuscations.
+A spellcaster using [[Spells/Detect Magic|Detect Magic]] or [[Spells/Read Aura|Read Aura]] must succeed at a Perception check against your Deception DC to see through your obfuscations.

 *Source: Pathfinder Player Core 2*
 *ORC*